How to resize logical volume management devices that use Azure Disk Encryption

 sudo fdisk -l | egrep ^"Disk /"

-Screenshot showing the code that lists the disks.
-The results are highlighted.
+Screenshot showing the code that lists the disks with the results highlighted.

 sudo lsblk